 Concerns about large negative effects on employment and productivity are not substantiated in most countries.

-Careful empirical monitoring and evaluation can identify the effects of regulations.
+Careful empirical monitoring and evaluation can identify positive and negative effects of regulations and thus improve the design of labor market rules.

-Underregulation does not address the problems of worker protection and inadequate information.
+Underregulation does not address problems of worker protection, uneven bargaining power, and inadequate information.

-It can be difficult to monitor the effects of regulations if labor market information is inadequate.
+Monitoring the effects of regulations can be difficult if labor market information is inadequate.

 Decisions on labor market regulations are often dictated by political concerns rather than evidence.